How an Attorney Can Help You Apply for SSI & SSDI Disability Benefits

 You must prove that 1) your medical condition is severe enough to interfere with your ability to perform your job or adapt to other professions and 2) that the condition has lasted or will last more than a year or is terminal.
 If you fail to submit compelling medical evidence, you may be required to undergo a consultative exam, which can hold up your application, or you may be denied benefits.

 Application denial is not the final say.
 You may just be lacking a minor piece of evidence or the SSA may have made the wrong decision.
 In fact, the SSA denies about 70 percent of initial claims, many of which are approved on appeal.
 However, you must file your appeal within 60 days of receiving the denial letter.
 If you miss that deadline, you have to start the process over again.

 - Failing to obtain experienced representation

 A social security lawyer can help you avoid mistakes that cost you time and additional money.
 Our firm helps you prepare a successful application so you can obtain your rightful benefits as soon as possible.

 Learn How a Social Security Lawyer Can Successfully Guide You Through the SSD Application Process

 Obtaining Social Security disability benefits involves a rigorous application process.
-The disability lawyers at Turley Redmond Rosasco & Rosasco offer you a free consultation so you can learn more about the steps required in applying for SSD and how we can help you collect your rightful benefits.
+At Turley Redmond & Rosasco, we offer you a free consultation so you can learn more about the steps required in applying for SSD and how we can help you collect your rightful benefits.
 Contact us today to speak with an experienced social security lawyer.
-We assist clients throughout New York and Long Island, including Shirley, Ronkonkoma, Riverhead, Garden City, and New York City.
+We assist clients throughout New York and Nassau and Suffolk County.
+Our office locations include Shirley, Ronkonkoma, Riverhead, Garden City, and New York City.